vks/average/README.md

 # average

-Calculate statistics of a sequence iteratively in a single pass, using constant memory and avoiding numerical problems.
+Calculate statistics of a sequence iteratively in a single pass, using constant space and avoiding numerical problems.
 The calculations can be easily parallelized by using `merge`.

 [![Documentation Status]][docs.rs]